gregory-ledenev/Vert.x-EasyRouting/README.md

 - Batch calling is not supported.
 - Positional parameters are not supported

-### Application Modules
+### Application Modules and Controllers

-If your application is small, you can supply all the handler methods inside the Application itself.
-Otherwise, you can use
-Application Modules to organize and modularize application functionality by grouping related endpoint handlers together.
+If your application is small, you can supply all the handler methods inside the `Application` itself.
+Otherwise, you can use Application Modules or Controllers to organize and modularize application functionality by grouping related endpoint handlers together.
+Also, you can define all the converters in a dedicated module or controller to keep them in one place and to allow easy reuse.

-You can create an Application Module by extending the `ApplicationModule` class, add all required and properly annotated handler methods, and then register the module with the Application using the `Application.module(...)` method.
-Also, you can define all the converters in a dedicated module to keep them in one place and to allow easy reuse.
-Override `started()` and `stopped()` methods to perform any initialization or cleanup tasks when the module is started or stopped.
+You can create an Application Module by extending the `ApplicationModule` class, adding all required and properly annotated handler methods, and then registering the module with the Application using the `Application.module(...)` method.
+You can override `started()` and `stopped()` methods to perform any initialization or cleanup tasks when the module is started or stopped.

 ```java
 static class UserApplicationModule extends ApplicationModule<UserAdminApplication> {
     @GET("/api/users")